-- 3.17 The Terms of Reference state that the Commission is to inquire into and report on the Code's effectiveness: - "...including in light of experience with application of the Code since 1 April 2000." - 3.18 As permitted by the word "including", the Commission's considerations have not been limited to experience with application of the Code since 1 April 2000. - 3.19 It is possible to consider the effectiveness of aspects of the Code's design without necessarily having benefited from experience with that aspect to date.
+3.17 The Terms of Reference state that the Commission is to inquire into and report on the Code's effectiveness:

+"...including in light of experience with application of the Code since 1 April 2000."

+3.18 As permitted by the word "including", the Commission's considerations have not been limited to experience with the application of the Code since 1 April 2000 (particular given that there exists very little direct experience with the application of the Code in the Northern Territory).

+3.19 However, it is possible to consider the effectiveness of aspects of the Code's design without necessarily having benefited from experience with that aspect to date.
 The Commission and affected parties have had the opportunity to consider in detail all aspects of the Code in anticipation of them applying if the situation arose.
-Moreover, access regimes more generally have been subject to a good deal of discussion in other jurisdictions over time, including in: - the Hilmer Report4; - the Productivity Commission's report of its review of the national access regime;5 and - the National Competition Council's "(NCC)" submission to the Productivity Commission Review.
+Moreover, access regimes more generally have been subject to a good deal of discussion and ongoing critical review in other jurisdictions over the last 10 years, including in: